A simple 2 W continuous-wave laser system for trapping ultracold metastable helium atoms at the 319.8 nm magic wavelength: Laser System

 We first collimate the 1557.3~nm beam with an $f = 300 \ \mathrm{mm}$ lens, and then focus by two lenses with focal distances of -100~mm and 200~mm.
 The beam waist can now be changed by moving either of the focussing lenses, but doing so will also move the focal point.
 The 1085.5~nm beam is first passed through a telescope consisting of two lenses with focal distances of 200~mm and 50~mm and is then focussed by an $f = 300 \ \mathrm{mm}$ lens.
 The focal point can be changed without affecting the waist size by moving the focussing lens.
 In this way, the foci of the beams are matched by first setting the waist of the 1085.5~nm beam to the desired focussing, secondly matching the 1557.3~nm beam waist to it, and finally overlapping the focal point of the 1085.5~nm beam with that of the 1557.3~nm beam.

-With fixed beam parameters, the infrared beams are overlapped on a dichroic mirror and passed through a 40~mm MgO doped periodically poled lithium niobate (PPLN) crystal (Covesion) with a poling period of $12.1\mathrm{\mu m}$.
+With fixed beam parameters, the infrared beams are overlapped on a dichroic mirror and passed through a 40~mm MgO doped periodically poled lithium niobate (PPLN) crystal (Covesion) with a poling period of $12.1 \ \mathrm{\mu m}$.
 The crystal is mounted in an oven and temperature stabilized at $ \sim 90^\circ$C. The output beam from the crystal contains both the sum frequency and residual infrared light.
 This residual light is filtered from the beam by two dichroic mirrors and the SFG beam is collimated by a $f = 250 \ \mathrm{mm}$ lens to a waist of $\sim 1 \ \mathrm{mm}$.

 The light is then coupled (free-space) into a commercial frequency doubling system (Toptica SHG~pro) where it is mode-matched to the cavity and passed through an electro-optical modulator (EOM).
-The EOM modulates 2~MHz sidebands on the laser carrier frequency to allow Pound-Drever-Hall locking of the cavity.
+The EOM modulates 20~MHz sidebands on the laser carrier frequency to allow Pound-Drever-Hall locking of the cavity.
 The doubling cavity is similar to \cite{Koel05}, the main differences being the locking scheme (Pound-Drever-Hall instead of H\"ansch-Couillaud) and the crystal (AR-coated rather than Brewster cut).
 The UV output is collimated and passed through an anamorphic prism pair to reduce beam ellipticity.
+Based on the specifications of the seed lasers and amplifiers the spectral linewidths of the infrared beams should be of the order of several tens of kHz.
+Because the nonlinear conversion steps do not significantly add to the fractional linewidth the final UV-output is expected to have a linewidth of $\sim 100\ \mathrm{kHz}$, which is small compared to the scale at which the polarizability changes~\cite{Noter14}.